Imran4424/Software-Architecture/SolidPrinciples.md

     - Injecting dependencies (initializer injection)
     - Following the Law of Demeter
         - Principle of least knowledge
-        - A method should talk only to its immediate friends—not to strangers’ strangers.
+        - A method should talk only to its immediate friends—not to friend's friends.
 That keeps coupling low and fits SRP.
+        - function should call methods on things it directly knows:
+            - itself, its own properties
+            - the parameters it received
+            - objects it just created.
     - Separating pure logic from IO/side-effects.